lastcoolnameleft/architecture-assessment/security.md

 * Web Application Firewall - L7 Protection from cross-site scripting (XSS) attacks, SQL injection attacks, session hijacking and buffer overflows

+### Multi-tenancy

+* Multiple tenant on the same cluster and/or a cluster per tenant

 ## Credits

 Inspired by: